rodluger/everest/docs/installation.rst

 .. role:: python(code)
    :language: python

-This should allow you to run the :doc:`everest <everest>` command line utility as well as to :python:`import everest` in Python.
+This should allow you to run the :doc:`command line utilities <ui>` as well as to :python:`import everest` in Python.